fastradiobeth/infrared_dark_python/README.md

 * 350 microns - black

 #####1. **160-quiet sources**
   - The print format pdf files of all sources in **python_src_assoc_250_350_18.0asec.dat** are stored here, in the same order of appearance as the catalogue.
+The source images can be found in categories in 160_quiet_categories.
   - Note: some sources do not fit within boundaries of assigned map and may not be visible.
 Source 663 is also missing due to an unresolved issue whilst formatting the FITS file.

 #####3. **'misclassified' protostellar sources**